General Insurance

 What is a Business Owner’s Policy (BOP) and who should get one?

-A Business Owner’s Policy (BOP) is a bundled insurance package that combines general liability, commercial property, and often business interruption insurance into a single policy at a discounted rate compared to buying each coverage separately.
+A Business Owner’s Policy (BOP) is a bundled insurance package that combines general liability, commercial property, and often business interruption insurance into a single policy, typically at a lower rate than buying each coverage separately.
 It is best suited for small to mid-size businesses with physical locations and annual revenues generally under $5 million.
 Providers such as The Hartford, Nationwide, and Hiscox offer BOP products tailored to specific industries.
+A BOP is not the right fit for every business: companies with highly specialized risk profiles, contractors, medical practices, or technology firms with significant E&O exposure, often need individual policies that offer higher or more targeted limits than a BOP provides.
 The SBA recommends a BOP as a cost-effective starting point for most small businesses.

 What does business interruption insurance cover?